ehayik/maven-archetypes/spring-boot-template/src/main/resources/archetype-resources/HELP.md

 As part of the`test` phase, we're running our unit tests with the [Maven Surefire Plugin](https://maven.apache.org/surefire/maven-surefire-plugin/), and with `verify` our integration & system tests are executed by the [Maven Failsafe Plugin](https://maven.apache.org/surefire/maven-failsafe-plugin/index.html).

+The suggestion to use unit, integration, and system tests are guidelines designed based on best practices in industry.
+They provide a convenient and robust way to ensure the reliability and correctness of your codebase

+However, the developer or team is always free to define the testing levels that they find most relevant and beneficial to the project or the organization's policies.
+The methods to run and skip specific tests, given in the document, would remain valid, exhibiting how to achieve this using Maven.

 For a more comprehensive understanding of establishing the testing environment, I recommend reading [Maven Setup For Testing Java Applications](https://rieckpil.de/maven-setup-for-testing-java-applications/).
 It provides valuable insights into setting up and managing the testing framework using Maven for Java applications.